Because, when I delved into the REAL issue of what was causing my problems, it’s wasn’t my daughter’s behaviour or lack thereof!

-2. You resign yourself to “Life is hard.”
+2. I resigned myself to “Life is hard.”

-Look I get it!
-Parenting is relentless, overwhelming and you can’t have a day off.
+And in some ways I was right.
+Parenting is relentless and you can’t have a day off.
 It’s exhausting.
 And some days you just manage to make it through the day.

 However, what we focus on grows.

-Focus on what’s NOT going to plan and you miss many of the wonderful moments. – You’re son sharing his favourite toy with a friend, the bedtime cuddles, cooking your favourite meal that the kids actually eat…
+Focus on what’s NOT going to plan and you miss many of the wonderful moments. – Your son sharing his favourite toy with a friend, the trip to the supermarket that didn’t end in chaos, the bedtime cuddles, cooking your favourite meal that the kids actually eat…

-When you focus on the positives, you will find you will SEE more of the good stuff.
+When you focus on the positives you’ll SEE more of the good stuff.